 An undergraduate student who is within 12 hours of graduation and who has at least a cumulative 3.0 GPA may request permission to enroll in one graduate course.
 Graduate credit taken under this provision may not count to meet undergraduate degree requirements.
-Note: Undergraduate engineering students who are within the last year of their baccalaureate degree, and who have not been admitted to a graduate program, and who have at least a cumulative 3.0 GPA, may request their Department Chair's permission to enroll in graduate engineering courses.
+Undergraduate engineering students who are within the last year of their baccalaureate degree, and who have not been admitted to a graduate program, and who have at least a cumulative 3.0 GPA, may request their Department Chair or associate dean's permission to enroll in graduate engineering courses.
+Note: This policy does not apply to students admited to an undergraduate/graduate dual degree program.